dmlc/gluon-cv/README.md

 models.
 This toolkit offers four main features:

 1. Training scripts to reproduce SOTA results reported in research papers
+2. Supports both PyTorch and MXNet
-2. A large number of pre-trained models
+3. A large number of pre-trained models
-3. Carefully designed APIs that greatly reduce the implementation complexity
+4. Carefully designed APIs that greatly reduce the implementation complexity
-4. Community supports
+5. Community supports

 # Demo